-Vegas is a Year-round destination and nearly 3.5 million still hit the strip in December so it’s not exactly quiet, but it has a far more relaxed vibe than other times of the year.
-The month starts strong as people get away after thanksgiving but as Christmas approaches the numbers dwindle as people get into the holiday spirit.
+Vegas is a year-round destination and nearly 3.5 million still hit the strip in December so it’s not exactly quiet, but it has a far more relaxed vibe than other times of the year.
+The month starts strong as people get away after thanksgiving but as Christmas approaches the numbers to dwindle as people get into the holiday spirit.
 Christmas week is very quiet and then the place EXPLODES for New year as we will look at below.

 Hotel Prices in December

 Naturally, as the crowds are light in December and there is little competition from the Conventions, hotels offer some really good rates during quiet times.
-They seem to Bump the for Christmas, almost for the sake of it as the hotels are empty, and again expect a big hike for New Year’s Eve, but outside of these times, prices are pretty much as good as they get!
+They seem to Bump the oricefor Christmas, almost for the sake of it as the hotels are empty, and again expect a big hike for New Year’s Eve, but outside of these times, prices are pretty much as good as they get!

 If you are finding prices really high on your proposed dates chances are a conference is in town (see below).
 Consider shifting dates and you may find prices plummet!

 Despite what you hear Pools are open year-round in Vegas.
 Not every hotel will have every pool and facility open during the winter but on the whole, if the weather warrants it the Hotels will open up a pool.
 After all, if you sit by a pool you will likely want a drink and the hotel will only be too happy to sell it to you!